Sugary Drinks: Not So Sweet After All

 The World Health Organization recommends reducing sugar intake to 10% of daily energy intake—in other words, 200 of the 2,000 calories that you consume in the day, or 50g of sugar.
 And lowering that percentage to 5%, or 25g, would be even healthier.
 That’s barely 6 teaspoons a day!

 One thing you quickly learn when living with diabetes is that sugar is everywhere.

 Keeping a close watch on what you eat is fine, but applying the same vigilance to what you drink is just as important.
-Soft drinks, for example, are like little calorie bombs.
-Each can has about 150 calories and 40 g of carbohydrates, or 10 teaspoons of sugar!
+Soft drinks are little calorie bombs.
+Each can has about 150 calories and 40g of carbohydrates, or 10 teaspoons of sugar!

 What can replace sugary drinks, then?